tbxiao/chauff.github.io/_posts/2018-05-03-intellieye.md

 **78%** of our MOOC learners used hardware and software setups which are capable to support such widgets, making the wide-spread adoption of our approach realistic, at least from a technological point of view.

 **67%** of learners with capable setups was (not surprisingy) reluctant to allow the use of Webcam-based attention tracking techniques.
 Among those that gave us a reason for disabling (a quarter of them had tried IntelliEye at least once), most remarked that they were capable of attention tracking themselves (the literature says otherwise).
-Privacy was the second most popular reason for disabling IntelliEye:
+Privacy was the third most popular reason for disabling IntelliEye:

 <img src="https://chauff.github.io/img/intellieye-disable.png" width="500px">